Bride and groom embracing in the desert surrounded by Joshua trees at sunset in Joshua Tree National Park

 And in the hands of a calm, observant photographer, your elopement here becomes not just a set of portraits—but a documented memory.

-When to Elope in Joshua Tree
+When to Plan Your Joshua Tree Elopement

 The desert is dramatic and beautiful—but also extreme.
 Choosing the right season and time of day is everything when it comes to comfort and light.